HEALTH

 We don’t know why my mom got ARDS in the first place.
 There are several different possibilities.
 One is that she may not have been completely honest with her cardiologist about how much she smoked and when she quit.
 She did quit before surgery, but I suspect she quit a lot closer to the surgery than she let on.
 Another is that she may have had a freak reaction to a medication that pretty much every heart patient ever gets.
 And the third is just the trauma and underlying conditions themselves.
 We’ll probably never know.

 Because my stepdad went to such lengths not to give up on her, I got another two years with her.
 She got to meet my son, who was born in January 2003.
-She passed away in July 2004 from a fatal heart attack.
+A fatal heart attack took her from us in July 2004.

 ards